 Titus 2’s program has a medication use policy that strives to prevent “masking” during a drug screen of other potential drugs of abuse that one might attempt to use while in the program and provides accountability while reducing the risk that others might try to steal or barter to obtain another person’s medication.

-SSRIs have been a tremendous advantage in the treatment of depression for many people and our policy allows for use of them under medical supervision and with the client’s understanding that God’s healing, biblical counseling, lifestyle modification, and other changes may eventually eliminate the need for them.
+SSRIs have been a tremendous advantage in the treatment of depression for many people and our policy allows for use of them under medical supervision and with the client’s understanding that God’s healing, biblical counseling, lifestyle modification, and other changes may eventually eliminate or substantially reduce the need for them.
 People can have varying opinions on these matters, but for Titus 2, this is a posture that is believed to be compassionate, responsible, and accountable.

 The Condition Many Recovering Addicts And Alcoholics Don’t Know About